php-http/documentation/discovery.rst

 PSR standards.

 To run tests, you might still need an implementation.
-We recommend to explicitly require that, but only for dev.
+We recommend to explicitly require that, but only for development.
 To build a library that needs to send HTTP requests, you could do:

 .. code-block:: bash

     $ composer require --dev symfony/http-client
     $ composer require --dev nyholm/psr7

-Then, you can disable the Composer plugin provided by ``php-http/discovery`` because you just installed the dev dependencies you need for testing:
+Then, you can disable the Composer plugin provided by ``php-http/discovery`` because you just installed the ``dev`` dependencies you need for testing:

 .. code-block:: bash

     $ composer config allow-plugins.php-http/discovery false

 Finally, you need to require ``php-http/discovery`` and the generic implementations that your library is going to need:

 .. code-block:: bash

     $ composer require php-http/discovery:^1.17
     $ composer require psr/http-client-implementation:*
     $ composer require psr/http-factory-implementation:*